akhoury/craigslist-mark/README.md

 ### Other browsers?

 .. well, not yet. it's should be pretty easy to write extensions for the other browsers, since they all can use the same client-side code.

-## Site

-Want to quickly check if an item as marked as sold? visit: TBD

 ## Screenshots